johmedr/johmedr.github.io/_pages/about.md

 My interests include Bayesian statistics, causal inference, dynamical systems, adaptive behavior, specifically (but non-exhaustively):
  - how to relate cortical computations to the updates of internal beliefs or of their precision
  - how to link these updates to behavioral responses or to changes in the experimental setting,
- - how to leverage foundation models to analyse the rich experimental content in naturalistic neuroimaging
+ - how to leverage foundation models to analyse the rich experimental content in naturalistic neuroimaging.

 ## Teaching
 I teach neuroimaging methods during the bi-annual [SPM Courses](https://www.fil.ion.ucl.ac.uk/spm/course/london/) in London.

 I am also involved in the Dynamic Causal Modelling workshop within the MSc Advanced Neuroimaging program at UCL.